OctaviPascual/go-od-practices/README.md

 Example of how to use [data files](https://dave.cheney.net/2016/05/10/test-fixtures-in-go).

-## Dummy

-Example of how to use a dummy double.

-## Interface embedding

-Example on how to extend an interface provided by a third-party lib.

-## Mock
+## Decorator

-Example of how to use [testify mock](https://pkg.go.dev/github.com/stretchr/testify/mock).
+Example on how to use decorator pattern.

 ## Now